 spending time with his wife Katie, daughter Jadzia and son Eric.
 He also enjoys bass fishing in the summer with friends and colleagues

-Past President: Ann Thielmann (Email)
+Secretary: Ann Thielmann (Email)

 Ann Thielmann, P.E., is a structural engineer at DAAR Engineering, Inc. in Portage, WI.
 She earned a Bachelor’s Degree in Civil Engineering from UW-Madison in June 2006.
 While a student at UW-Madison, she was actively involved with several student chapters.
 Ann was a contributing member of the Concrete Canoe team and Steel Bridge team, and held several officer positions for ASCE including President.
 After graduation Ann was active with Southeast Branch Younger Member Group, serving as the Social Chair prior to moving back to the Madison area.
 In her free time, Ann enjoys playing kickball, golfing, bowling, running and reading.